President And Trustees Of Bates College

 Quick Stats

-- Decision Time: Varies by program; Carignan Fund typically announces in spring
+- Decision Time: Varies by programme; Carignan Fund typically announces in spring

 - Geographic Focus: Primarily Lewiston-Auburn, Maine area